sanskrit-lexicon/csl-lnum/readme.md

 1. `txt_to_lnum.py` - This script generates lnum wise entries from given dictcode. e.g. `python3 txt_to_lnum.py mw` will generate lnum wise entries in the csl-lnum/v02/mw repository.
 2. `redo_all.sh` - This script will regenerate all dictionaries based on latest data at csl-orig repository. `bash redo_all.sh`.
+3. `lnum_to_cslorig.py` - This script takes two arguments `dictId` and `lnum`.
+This script is used to carry the changes made in csl-lnum repository by a user to csl-orig repository.
+Usage - `python3 lnum_to_cslorig.py skd 15140` will take the file csl-lnum/v02/skd/15140.txt and integrate that data to csl-orig/v02/skd/skd.txt.
+Reallife example - https://github.com/sanskrit-lexicon/csl-lnum/pull/3 created a pull request to amend csl-lnum/v02/skd/15140.txt.
+The pull request was merged.
+The repository csl-lnum was pulled to get this information locally.
+Thereafter `python3 lnum_to_cslorig.py skd 15140` was run.
+The script showed differences between both data.
+Once the suggested data was found OK, it was merged in csl-orig/v02/skd/skd.txt.

 # Danger